Lanceamillion/ChemECarShield/README.md

 For a simple car generating electric power with its start reaction, the program structure can be described in the following steps.
 1. The vehicle turns on or is reset to the top of the code.
 2. The system **waits** for user or sensor input to know the run has started.
-   * While waiting blink red to let the user know the switch is not ready
+   * While waiting blink red to let the user know the system is not ready
 3. The car **uses** the relay to connect the start reaction to the motor(s).
    * The relay turns on
 4. The system **waits** for the sensor on the stop reaction to reach a certain threshold.